ForNetCode/documentation/guide/quick-start.md

 ## Up and Running

 ### Create Network
-After the backend server up, visit the backend website: http://127.0.0.1:8080, If you use simple auth, just type in `adminToken` to login in.
+After the backend server up, visit the backend website: http://127.0.0.1:8080, If you use simple auth, just type the config value `auth.simple.token` to login in.
 Then you could create network, and get invite code to let client node join in.

 ### Client Join Network